AUSA 2025: Defense Innovation, AI, and Edge Readiness on Full Display

 The real value of live events like AUSA isn’t just in the technology on display, it’s in the dialogue.
 Clay observed that the most engaging conversations centered on how defense organizations and their partners can make systems more integrated, secure, and responsive in real-world conditions.

-These discussions reinforced how critical secure, on-premise computing has become across the defense ecosystem, particularly as AI and automation extend closer to the tactical edge.
+These discussions reinforced how critical secure, on-premise computing has become across the defense ecosystem, particularly as AI and automation extend closer to the tactical edge with on-prem deployment.

-For Radeus Labs, whose expertise lies in delivering on-premise AI and edge computing systems, these dialogues confirmed that readiness today isn’t just about physical hardware.
+For Radeus Labs, whose expertise lies in delivering on-premise AI and edge computing systems and AI servers, these dialogues confirmed that readiness today isn’t just about physical hardware.
 It’s about having the right compute power, in the right place, at the right time.

 Looking Ahead: On-Premise AI at NVIDIA GTC

 nvidia-2025Next up, the Radeus team will head to NVIDIA GTC, where AI computing takes center stage.
-We’re looking forward to connecting with innovators who need on-premise or edge AI compute for applications ranging from simulation and machine learning to autonomous systems and field-deployed analytics.
+We’re looking forward to connecting with innovators who need on-premise or edge AI compute for high GPU output computing for applications ranging from simulation and machine learning to autonomous systems and field-deployed analytics.

 If you’ll be there too, let’s connect. 👉 Schedule a meeting with the Radeus Labs team